I Suffered A Pregnancy Loss At 8 Weeks. Here's What No One Talks About

 She sent me for blood tests to confirm what she thought the ultrasounds were showing, and said we would go from there.

 That night was one of the hardest of my life.
 I made the dreaded phone calls to my mother, mother-in-law, and all my friends that I had told about the pregnancy, who had been anxiously awaiting my ultrasound pictures.
-Those friends and family members were the perfect people to talk to in that moment: Three of them had had miscarriages, and my mother-in-law went through the same type of miscarriage as me.
+Those friends and family members were the perfect people to talk to in that moment: Three of them had experienced pregnancy loss, and my mother-in-law went through the same type as me.

 While waiting for those results over the next few days, I was in a zombie-like state.
 I remember lying awake at night, staring at the ceiling, holding my belly, just wondering why.